01_SustainableProteinPowders_Banner.webp

 Whey protein is made from waste products

-Dumping whey into the environment was eventually banned in both the US and Europe, the world’s two largest cheesemakers5 - though some other countries do still permit the dumping of whey.
+Dumping whey into the environment was eventually banned in both the US and Europe, the world’s two largest cheesemakers5 - though some other countries still permit the dumping of whey.
 This legislation eventually led to a new approach: filtering, concentrating and drying leftover whey to turn it into new products, including the ‘whey protein’ powders and supplements we know today.2,4

 Read more about how cheese is made